 The building with the shop Sakocuia:

-At some point in a city tour one stops for coffee, which is what we did.
+At some point in a city tour, one stops for coffee.
 Here’s Carla with a cappuccino:

 Linguistic note: Luanda is the Portuguese variation of Olanda (Holland).
 The Portuguese and the Dutch have battled it out here for centuries.